hapijs/hapi/docs/Reference.md

       the header to 'noopen'.
     - `noSniff` - boolean controlling the 'X-Content-Type-Options' header.
 Defaults to `true` setting the header to its only and default option, 'nosniff'.

-- `debug` - controls the error types sent to the console:
-    - `request` - a string array of request log tags to be displayed via `console.error()` when the events are logged via `request.log()`.
-Defaults to uncaught errors thrown in external code (these errors are handled automatically and result in an Internal Server Error (500) error response) or runtime errors due to incorrect implementation of the hapi API.
-For example, to display all errors, change the option to `['error']`.
-      To turn off all console debug messages set it to `false`.

 - <a name="server.config.files"></a>`files` - defines the behavior for serving static resources using the built-in route handlers for files and directories:
     - `relativeTo` - determines the folder relative paths are resolved against when using the file and directory handlers.
     - `etagsCacheMaxSize` - sets the maximum number of file etag hash values stored in the cache.
 Defaults to `10000`.